-Huge thank you to the 160K+ readers who visited the RISK-ACADEMY blog this year.
-2021 brought a lot of risk management transformation.
-Not that there is much fundamentally new in the science of risk or decision making, but rather because more and more risk professionals come to a long overdue realization that RM1 doesn’t create value for the shareholders, heatmaps distort risk communication, quantitative risk analysis is no longer optional and risk registers rarely help make decisions.
+Huge thank you to the 210K+ readers who visited the RISK-ACADEMY blog this year (+30% growth).
+More and more risk professionals come to a long overdue realization that RM1 doesn’t create value for the shareholders, heatmaps distort risk communication, quantitative risk analysis is no longer optional and risk registers rarely help make decisions.
 The good news is that a lot of quality material is available to risk managers to quickly upskill and apply RM2.
-Here are some of the most popular and influential articles and resources from 2021.
+Here are some of the most popular and influential articles and resources from 2022.

 I first created this article back in 2017 and as I came across more and more powerful risk management books, it is time to expand the list and group the books by subject.
 For consistency sake I grouped all the books into three groups:

 - foundation in risk management and decision making

 - other important books every risk manager must read.

 ESG is the worst thing to happen to risk management… after GRC